vegaprotocol/specs/protocol/0028-governance.md

 All **change network parameter proposals** have their validation configured by the network parameters `Governance.UpdateNetwork.<CATEGORY>.*`, where `<CATEGORY>` is the category assigned to the parameter in the Network Parameter spec.

-## 4. Allocation of funds from treasury
+## 4. Transfers initiated by Governance

+TODO - insert a general table of permitted source and destination combinations.

+### Example - on-chain treasury

 The onchain treasury is a set of accounts (one per asset) that are able to have funds sent to and from using on-chain governance.